AshKyd/briscycle/site/brisbane-city/kangaroo-point-bridge/index.md

 ## January 2024 status

+{% image "./site/brisbane-city/east-brisbane-bikeway/kp-story-bridge-tunnel.jpg", "A tunnel and bikeway connection under construction underneath the Story Bridge", "alignright", "A tunnel will connect to the East Brisbane bikeway (Jan 2024)" "alignright" %}

-As of September 2024 the bridge is still under construction.
+As of January 2024 the bridge is still under construction.

 The Kangaroo Point end crosses the existing bikeway at Hamilton Street, and you can see where it will connect to the tunnel (also under construction) at Main Street.